muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Java.md

 *TODO: Consider removing some of the above options.*

-When its subject is any of the following, the predicate is required:

-* Any **Calendar Time** subject.

 ## Calendar Instant

-A **Calendar Instant** artifact has the predicate `Calendar_Instant`.
+A **Calendar Instant** artifact is additionally any of the following:

-When its subject is any of the following, the predicate is optional:

 * Any object of any of the Java classes `java.time.Instant`,